ScriptumAISystems/meta-agent-nova/README.md

 - Finalise feature list for v1.0. ✅ (See `docs/v1_feature_list.md`.)
 - Develop agent blueprints and roles. ✅
 - Implement test harness and monitoring. ✅
-- Prepare migration to Spark hardware. 🚧 (See `docs/SPARK_MIGRATION_PLAN.md`.)
+- Prepare migration to Spark hardware. ✅ (See `docs/SPARK_MIGRATION_PLAN.md`.)
-- Schedule early integration and security reviews for each milestone to minimise rework. ⏳
+- Schedule early integration and security reviews for each milestone to minimise rework. ✅ (See `docs/INTEGRATION_SECURITY_REVIEWS.md`.)
 - Extend roadmap milestones with a "Definition of Done" per agent role to keep progress measurable. ✅ (See `docs/DEFINITION_OF_DONE.md`.)
-- Refine automated testing and monitoring pipelines in parallel to maintain endgame stability. ⏳
+- Refine automated testing and monitoring pipelines in parallel to maintain endgame stability. 🚧 (See `docs/TESTING_MONITORING_REFINEMENT.md`.)

 ## Contributing